apigee/devrel/references/product-recommendations-v1/README.md

 Duration: 0:30:00

 ___
+**NOTES:** \
-**NOTE:** Internal Google users, running the tutorial will require purchasing BigQuery flex slots which may require you to file an exemption, see [go/bq-flex-restrictions](https://g3doc.corp.google.com/cloud/helix/g3doc/reservations/flex-restrictions.md?cl=head) for more.
+**Internal Google Users:** the tutorial requires purchasing BigQuery flex slots which may need an exemption, see [go/bq-flex-restrictions](https://g3doc.corp.google.com/cloud/helix/g3doc/reservations/flex-restrictions.md?cl=head) for more.\
+**Avoid Recurring Charges:** Be sure to delete your assignments and reservations once you've trained the model, to avoid incurring ongoing charges.\
+**Tutorial Tips:** The UI has evolved since the writing.
+- Use the "US: region when you are creating the Dataset, not a region nearest to you.
+- Reservations are under Capacity Management in side navigator.
+- Create Assignments is in the ... menu for the model row.
+- Skip the seciont titled "Use the predicted recommendations in production", its not necessary for this demo.
 ___

-Follow the Machine Learning tutorial [Building an e-commerce recommendation system by using BigQuery ML](https://cloud.google.com/architecture/building-a-recommendation-system-with-bigqueryml), then return here to setup Spanner and Apigee.
+Follow the Machine Learning tutorial [Building an e-commerce recommendation system by using BigQuery ML](https://cloud.google.com/architecture/building-a-recommendation-system-with-bigqueryml) then return here to setup Spanner and Apigee.

 Once the tutorial is complete, go to the BigQuery console and
 * select the `prod_recommendations` table,
 * then click PREVIEW to view the results.